PhD in Political Science

 • For detailed information about the curriculum and organisation of studies, please see the Faculty of Social Science’s webpage.

-For more information about the research areas, publications and current research projects of the faculty, please visit the institute members' website for an overview of their supervision competencies (click on the grid view).
-You are also welcome to look for our staff members’ individual profiles in the Estonian Research Information System.
+For more information about the research areas, publications and current research projects of the faculty, please visit the institute's employee webpage for an overview of their supervision competencies.
+You are also welcome to look for our academic employees’ individual profiles in the Estonian Research Information System.
 Additionally, please familiarize yourself with the main research directions of the institute.
 It is a precondition for acceptance into the PhD programme that the Institute has the necessary expertise for supervising the project suggested.

 Before submitting documents, applicants should contact a prospective supervisor from the Institute’s faculty or seek advice from the PhD programme coordinator Kristel Vits (kristel.vits@ut.ee) about who to contact.
 It is essential for the application's success that prospective PhD students approach us with a sound research project and seek to establish a preliminary agreement on supervision with one of our faculty members before submitting their application.